Skip to content

 Participation

-BERA is committed to working towards greater equality, inclusion & representation.
-In that spirit, we particularly welcome applications from under-represented groups.
+BERA was committed to improving equality, inclusion, and representation.
+We particularly welcomed applications from under-represented groups.

-All lead applicants including any named PIs must be a current member of BERA and remain a member throughout the duration of the funding and reporting period.
-We would expect at least a majority of the whole team to be BERA members for the duration of the commission.
+All lead applicants, including any named Principal Investigators, were required to be BERA members throughout the project.
+We expected the majority of each team to be BERA members for the duration of the Commission.

 Funding

-Efficiency, cost-effectiveness and value for money should be clearly demonstrated.
-This call has a limited budget; and funding for any one Commission is up to £20,000.
-In addition, BERA will provide considerable support in-kind, including the organising of any events, promotion of the commission’s work and then editing and publication of the final report or other public outputs.
+Applicants were required to demonstrate efficiency, cost-effectiveness, and value for money.
+Funding for each Commission was available up to £20,000.
+In addition, BERA provided in-kind support, including event organisation, promotion of the Commission’s work, and editing and publication of the final report or other outputs.

 Eligible Costs